hugogogo/reproducible/cheapknockoff/README.md

-# reproducible code for sprinter
+# reproducible code for cheapknockoff

 The folder contains code for reproducing numerical studies in [Yu, Witten, and Bien (2020) *Controlling Costs: Feature Selection on a Budget*](https://arxiv.org/abs/1910.03627).